clayford/OLR_in_R/README.md

-# OLR_in_R
+# Ordinal Logistic Regression in R workshop materials

-Orderinal Logistic Regression in R workshop materials
+For Fall 2022